Do MLLMs Really Understand the Charts?: ChartVRBench

-We introduce Chart Reasoning Benchmark (CRBench), a comprehensive, multi-domain, and reasoning-centric benchmark designed to rigorously assess the visual interpretation capabilities of MLLMs on charts that lack explicit numerical annotations.
+We introduce Chart Visual Reasoning Benchmark (ChartVRBench), a comprehensive, multi-domain, and reasoning-centric benchmark designed to rigorously assess the visual interpretation capabilities of MLLMs on charts that lack explicit numerical annotations.
 Engineered to move beyond simple OCR-dependent tasks, the benchmark comprises a total of 2,453 question-answer pairs.
 It features a majority (2,101 pairs) of synthetically generated charts to ensure controlled complexity and a significant portion (352 pairs) sourced from real-world examples to guarantee practical relevance.

 The benchmark provides extensive coverage across seven primary chart types, including bar, line, scatter, and combo charts, with a detailed breakdown of the data distribution shown in Figure~\ref{framework_overview}.
-This structural diversity is complemented by thematic breadth, with data spanning 38 distinct topics, including finance, healthcare, and technology, etc. This dual emphasis on structural and thematic variety ensures a rigorous evaluation, mitigating the risk of models overfitting to specific chart formats or familiar domains.
+This structural diversity is complemented by thematic breadth, with data spanning 38 distinct topics, including finance, healthcare, and technology.
+This dual emphasis on structural and thematic variety ensures a rigorous evaluation, mitigating the risk of models overfitting to specific chart formats or familiar domains.

+While existing benchmarks have significantly advanced the field, they predominantly focus on general high-level Question Answering (QA), where visual reasoning is often conflated with textual extraction (OCR) and logical reasoning.
+ChartVRBench fills a critical gap by strictly isolating the visual reasoning capability of numerical value estimation on non-annotated charts, preventing models from relying on text recognition shortcuts.To clearly demonstrate how our benchmark compares to contemporary works, we present a feature-wise comparison in Table~\ref{tab:benchmark_comparison}.